con/open-brain-consent/docs/source/gdpr/data_user_agreement.rst

 Data user agreement for accessing identifiable human data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Version:** OBC-GDPR-DUA 1.0.0
+**Version:** OBC-GDPR-DUA 1.0.1

 I request access to the data collected in the digital repository of the <DEPARTMENT>, part of the <INSTITUTION>, established at <CITY>, <COUNTRY> (hereinafter referred to as the <INSTITUTION SHORTNAME>).

 By accepting this agreement, I become the `data controller <https://ec.europa.eu/info/law/law-topic/data-protection/reform/rules-business-and-organisations/obligations/controller-processor/what-data-controller-or-data-processor_en>`_ (as defined under the GDPR) of the data that I have access to, and am responsible that I access these data under the following terms:

 1. I will comply with all relevant rules and regulations imposed by my institution and my government.
 This agreement never has prevalence over existing general data protection regulations that are applicable in my country.
+2. I acknowledge that these data are provided “as is”, without any warranty of satisfactory quality or fitness for a particular purpose or use, or any other warranty.
-2. I will not attempt to establish or retrieve the identity of the study participants.
+3. I will not attempt to establish or retrieve the identity of the study participants.
 I will not link these data to any other database in a way that could provide identifying information.
 I shall not request the pseudonymisation key that would link these data to an individual's personal information, nor will I accept any additional information about individual participants under this Data Use Agreement.
-3. I will not redistribute these data or share access to these data with others, unless they have independently applied and been granted access to these data, i.e., signed this Data Use Agreement.
+4. I will not redistribute these data or share access to these data with others, unless they have independently applied and been granted access to these data, i.e., signed this Data Use Agreement.
 This includes individuals in my institution.
-4. [OPTIONAL] When sharing secondary or derivative data (e.g. group statistical maps or templates), I will only do so if they are on a group level, and cannot be deduced information from individual participants.
+5. [OPTIONAL] When sharing secondary or derivative data (e.g. group statistical maps or templates), I will only do so if they are on a group level, and cannot be deduced information from individual participants.
+6. I will make the necessary efforts to store the data at a sufficiently secure location.
+I will immediately alert the data owners of (re/dis)use that is not authorized by this agreement, including data loss and breach of personally identifiable information.
-5. I will reference the specific source of the accessed data when publicly presenting any results or algorithms that benefited from their use: (a) Papers, book chapters, books, posters, oral presentations, and all other presentations of results derived from the data should acknowledge the origin of the data as follows: "Data were provided (in part) by <Research centre/University Department> <University, Country>”. (b) Authors of publications or presentations using the data should cite relevant publications describing the methods developed and used by the <Research centre/University Department> to acquire and process the data.
+7. I will reference the specific source of the accessed data when publicly presenting any results or algorithms that benefited from their use: (a) Papers, book chapters, books, posters, oral presentations, and all other presentations of results derived from the data should acknowledge the origin of the data as follows: "Data were provided (in part) by <Research centre/University Department> <University, Country>”. (b) Authors of publications or presentations using the data should cite relevant publications describing the methods developed and used by the <Research centre/University Department> to acquire and process the data.
 The specific publications that are appropriate to cite in any given study will depend on what the data were used and for what purposes.
 When applicable, a list of publications will be included in the collection. (c) Neither the <Research centre/University Department> or <University>, nor the researchers that provide this data will be liable for any results and/or derived data.
 They shall not be included as an author of publications or presentations without consent.
-6. Failure to abide by these guidelines will result in termination of my privileges to access these data.
+8. Failure to abide by these guidelines will result in termination of my privileges to access these data.

 Translations